 Much of our world today is science fiction come true

-As we enter the Fourth Industrial Revolution and the age of AI and robotics, more science fictions will of course come true.
+As we enter the Fourth Industrial Revolution and the age of AI and robotics, more science fiction will come true.
 The speed of change will accelerate, fueled by vast leaps forward in both technology and science.

 A sequel to science fiction?